denalddemirxhiu/Colorify/README.md

 If you would like to purchase the above items separately make sure they are bought from a reliable source!

-For a more detailed bill of materials with the component prices, sources, part numbers you can click [here](https://github.com/denalddemirxhiu/Colorify/blob/master/Documentation/Colorify%20Budget.xlsx)
+For a more detailed bill of materials with the component prices, sources, part numbers you can click [here](https://github.com/denalddemirxhiu/Colorify/blob/master/Documentation/Colorify%20Budget.xlsx).
+The total amount of money needed to be spent for this project is about $230 (CAD).

 ## Time Commitment
 This project should not take more than a weekend to be completed after all the components have been gathered.
 Overall, it should take about 5-7 hours to complete (considering that the PCB has been printed successfully, otherwise the PCB should take about a half-day to be printed).
 This can be divided in these steps: